-The educational agency will be required to demonstrate completion of all CAP activities within the given timelines in the educational agency's corrective action plan, not to exceed one year from the date of notification of findings, per federal requirement.
-The educational agency and SST will sign and submit the CAP Verification Form to the Department.

-Upon documented completion of all CAP activities and systemic corrections, the educational agency will receive a clearance letter from the Department.
-The educational agency will then begin Step 4, Continuous Improvement within the One Plan.
+The educational agency will be required to demonstrate completion of all CAP activities and systemic correction within the given timelines in the educational agency's summary report, not to exceed one year from the date of notification of findings, per federal requirement.
+The educational agency will complete and submit the CAP Verification Form (included in the CAP form) to the Department.
+The Department will verify completion through a review of documentation and a new sample of student records to demonstrate 100% compliance in all the areas cited in the summary report.
+Upon documented completion of all CAP activities and systemic corrections, the educational agency will receive a letter of clearance from the Department.